bkuhlmann/tocer/README.md

     - Does not support header prefixes without spaces.
 Example: `#Header`.
 - Supports table of contents generation for single or multiple files.
 - Supports custom label.
 Default: "## Table of Contents".
-- Supports whitelist filtering.
+- Supports file list filtering.
 Default: "README.md".
 - Prepends table of contents to Markdown documents that don't have table of contents.
 - Rebuilds Markdown documents that have existing table of contents.